Miktoniscus patiencei Vandel, 1946

 The pygmy woodlice of family Trichoniscidae (and Styloniscidae) are readily distinguished from other woodlice by the shape of the antennal fagellum which comprises a tapered cone (of indistinct segments) bearing a terminal bristle.
 All trichoniscids, except Haplophthalmus spp., have a stepped body outline.

-This is a small white, to off-white, woodlouse, reaching 4mm.
-The eyes consist of a prominent single black ocellus, its colour retained in alcohol, and the entire body is covered in coarse spiny tubercles.
+Miktoniscus patiencei is a small off-white coastal woodlouse reaching 4mm body length.
+The eye consists of a prominent single black ocellus, its colour retained in alcohol, and the entire body is covered in coarse spiny tubercles.

-The coastal Trichoniscoides saeroeensis is similar in appearence, but has reddish/orange ocelli, which rapidly lose their colour in alcohol, and the dorsal surface is less coarsely tuberculate.
+The coastal Trichoniscoides saeroeensis is of similar appearence, but has reddish/orange ocelli, which rapidly lose their colour in alcohol, and the dorsal surface is less coarsely tuberculate.

-Although never common, this species occurs widely along the southern coasts of England and Ireland with outlying populations as far north as eastern Scotland.
+Although never common, Miktoniscus patiencei occurs widely along the southern coasts of England and Ireland with outlying populations as far north as eastern Scotland.